YaswanthPalivela/Personal-Finance-Tracker/README.md

 Personal Finance Tracker 💸
-A simple yet powerful Personal Finance Tracker built with Next.js 14, React, MongoDB, Recharts, and shadcn/ui for tracking and visualizing your income, expenses, and budgets.
+A powerful and intuitive Personal Finance Tracker built with Next.js 14, React, MongoDB, Recharts, and shadcn/ui.
+This application helps you track, categorize, and visualize your income, expenses, and budgets with ease.

 🚀 Features
-Add income and expenses with name, amount, and category (Food, Shopping, Lifestyle, etc.)
+Add Transactions: Add income and expenses with details like name, amount, and category (e.g., Food, Shopping, Lifestyle).

-Categorize each transaction for easy tracking
+Categorization: Easily categorize transactions for better tracking.

-Beautiful and interactive bar charts and pie charts for expense visualization
+Visual Analytics: Interactive bar and pie charts for expense visualization.

-Tooltip with percentage of each category in the chart
+Tooltips: View category percentages directly in charts.

-Full dark background with a smooth UI
+User-Friendly UI: Full dark-mode background with a smooth and responsive interface.

-Clear all transactions with a single click
+Quick Actions: Clear all transactions with a single click.

-Fully responsive design
+Mobile-Friendly: Fully responsive design for all devices.
 🧩 Tech Stack
-Next.js 14 (App Router)
+Framework: Next.js 14 (App Router)

-React for frontend
+Frontend: React

-MongoDB for database
+Database: MongoDB

-Recharts for charting
+Charting: Recharts

-shadcn/ui for UI components
+UI Components: shadcn/ui

-TailwindCSS for styling
+Styling: TailwindCSS
 📂 Project Structure
-lua
-Copy
-Edit
+Code
 personal-finance-tracker/
 ├── app/
 │   ├── api/